 Feedback not from the delegates but from their line managers

-“He has implemented good changes, team communication has greatly improved, he has evaluated how he communicates with his team and was best suits the team’s style to ensure information is clear and understood.
-Performance out put from his team has also increased month on month, Performance reviews have a different structure and linked with improvments in communication this is clearly having an impact”
+“He has implemented good changes, team communication has greatly improved, he has evaluated how he communicates with his team and what best suits the team’s style to ensure information is clear and understood.
+Performance out put from his team has also increased month on month, Performance reviews have a different structure and linked with improvements in communication this is clearly having an impact.”

 “She was new into the Regional Manager position so it was good for her to attend the course during her probationary period.
 I think she has been able to step back and take the time to review things and now she may have a different suggestion to solve an issue.
 Previously it felt as though we were always so busy that decisions would be made quickly which then the best decisions are not always made.”